edeehr/basecamp/packer/1-simple_ami/README.md

-2W Basecamp Packer Template
+Packer Template: 1_simple_ami
 ===========

-Packer template to build the Nginx Web Server AWS AMIs.
-Intent was to keep this simple as the intended use is for demos or basecamps/workshops.
-The template flow is pretty simple:
+- Packer template to build an HTTP Web Server on AWS AMIs
+- Design objective is to keep this simple as it will be used for demos, basecamps and training purposes
+- Flow:
-- Start with an AWS Linux AMI
+-- Start with an AWS Linux AMI
-- Install Updates
+-- Install Updates
-- Install nginx
+-- Install httpd
-- Set nginx to automatically start on boot
+-- Set httpd to automatically start on boot

 Web Server
 ----------------------